 BMO ZQQ Sector Weighting

-As of December 2020, the ETF allocates 47.99% of its entire assets to holding equity securities from the US tech sector.
-The second-most substantial holdings come from the consumer discretionary sector at 19.33% asset allocation.
-Communications services come in at third with 18.26% of funds allocated to it.
-Its least significant exposure is to the utility sector at 0.96%, and it invests nothing in the financial services sector.
+The second-most substantial holdings come from the communications services sector at 17.30%.
+Consumer discretionary comes in third at 15.10%.
+Its least significant exposure is to the utility sector at 1.39%, and it invests nothing in the financial services sector.